Wayne Michael DeHart (July, 1996)

 Nancy was her name.
 Not a good omen.
 His eighth-grade girlfriend had been a Nancy and she had broken his heart, her head turned by the quintessential older man – a 16-year-old with his own car.

-But at 16 he knew instinctively this Nancy was different.
+Now 16 himself (though without a car), he knew instinctively this Nancy was different.
 She was a younger woman (15) from the poorest of families and lived in “that” neighborhood.
-It seemed like she had just a few outfits for school, including a couple of white blouses that had yellowed and a black skirt that was adorned with lint and loose threads.
-In the language of the late 1960’s, she might have been labeled as “slow” (years later, “intellectually challenged” would be deemed the more politically-correct descriptor).
+It seemed like she had just a few outfits for school, including a couple of ill-fitting blouses and faded, dark-colored skirts often adorned with lint and loose threads.

 Few other kids associated with her and none laid claim to her friendship – or wanted to.
 She often dawdled idly after the last bell and consequently missed her school bus home, thus having to walk the couple of miles to the outskirts of town in solitude.
 She was never seen at school events, and was never missed.